paradoxdjell/paradoxdjell.github.com/about.md

 Hi!
 I'm Aditya Saky.

-I'm a web designer, based in Bangalore, India.
+I'm an amateur web designer, based in Bangalore, India.
 I'm also studying Computer Science.
-I design concepts on how Android can be improved.
-Currently, one of my concepts is being built into a custom ROM, called [VentureROM](http://venturerom.com).
+I'm also one of the developers behind [VentureROM](http://venturerom.com), a custom ROM for Android.

 ### Contact me